-The technical editor distributes electronic versions in accordance with the directive to AASHTO from a 2020 FHWA letter, which is included in the Appendix.
+The technical editor distributes electronic versions in accordance with 23 CFR 420.119(e); the distribution template and list of recipients are included in the Appendix.
 The technical editor may also periodically announce the publication of research reports to subscribers to ADOT's GovDelivery service.